thenexthub/Codira/docs/ABI/CallingConvention.rst

   imported pointer type will eventually expand to an integer of pointer size.

-* There will be at most one result in the lowered Swift type, and it will be direct.
+* There will be at most one result in the lowered Codira type, and it will be direct.

 Given this, we go about lowering the function type as follows.
-Recall that, when matching the C calling convention, we're building a C function type; but that when matching the Swift native calling convention, we're building an LLVM function type directly.
+Recall that, when matching the C calling convention, we're building a C function type; but that when matching the Codira native calling convention, we're building an LLVM function type directly.

 Results